-Tracy Andrew is not just an Information Security and Compliance Manaer at Fieldfisher ; as far as he’s concerned, he’s also the Information Security & Compliance Officer, the Data Protection Officer, and a few other things thrown in!
-Like many CISOs worldwide, Tracy wears many so, if it has an information security, data protection or physical security risk, it falls within his remit.
+Tracy Andrew is not just an Information Security and Compliance Manager at Fieldfisher; as far as he’s concerned, he’s also the Information Security & Compliance Officer, the Data Protection Officer, and a few other things thrown in!
+Like many CISOs worldwide, Tracy wears many hats so, if it has an information security, data protection or physical security risk, it falls within his remit.

 My journey to CISO